Tyrone-Cartwright/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+      I learned about Routing that deal with the url that the user visits and middleware- that manages requests and responses.

 - [ ] Describe Middleware?
+      Its a func that gets requests and response objects that will either return the response or move to the next middleware

 - [ ] Describe a Resource?
+      Ressource is accessed by the URL being supplied, usuallya JSON object

 - [ ] What can the API return to help clients know if a request was successful?
+      A status code and a JSON object with the code ususally(200)

 - [ ] How can we partition our application into sub-applications?
+      Routers do this by serving our application and routing our API with middleware and routing.

 ## Project Setup